-LOUISIANA.-GOV. MOUTON of Louisiana, fur. nishes in his inaugural the following picture of the financial condition of the state.
+LOUISIANA .- Gov. Mouron of Louisiana, furnishes in his inaugural the following picture of the financial condition of the state.

-"I learn with deep mortification and regret from the treasurer's reports and otherwise, that there is now due by the state to our banks, in round numbers, one million two hundred thousand dollars; that there is due for salaries, interest and other ordinary expenses, about two hundred thousand dollars; that there are state bonds, for the payment of which the state has no guarantee, to the amount of one million two hundred and seveninterest is due and unpaid; that there are state bonds to a large amount for which the state has the guarantee of the stockholders of the Citizens' Bank and Consolidated Association of Planters now in liquidation, on which the interest will probably not be paid; that the ordinary expenses of the government exceed and have for several years exceeded its ordinary income by more than two hundred thousand dollars; that there is nothing in our exhausted treasury; that the state can no longer borrow a dollar from her own banks, and that the people are taxed as heavily as they can bear.
-This is indeed a deplorable situation of our affaire."
+"I learn with deep mortification and regret from the treasurer's reports and otherwise, that there is now due by the state to our banks, in round numbers, one million two hundred thousand dollars: that there is due for salaries, interest and other ordinary expenses, about two hundred thousand dollars; that there are state bonds, for the payment of which the state has no guarantee, to the amount of one million two hundred and seventy-three thousand dollars, on most of which bonds interest is due and unpaid; that there are state bonds to a large amount for which the state has the guarantee of the stockholders of the Citizens' Bank and Consolidated Association of Planters now in liquidation, on which the interest will probably not be paid; that the ordinary expenses of the government exceed and have for several years exceeded its ordinary income by more than two hundred thousand dollars; that there is nothing in our exhausted treasury; that the state can no longer borrow a dollar from her own banks, and that the people are taxed as heavily as they can bear.
+This is indeed a deplorable situation of our affairs."

 For the Farmers' Gazette.
 PEE DEE BEEF.

-Mr. J. W. killed a Steer last week at his Pouncey plantation in Marlboro' District.
-The nett weight of his four quarters was 1,226 lbs.; Hide, 96 lbs.; Tallow, after it was dried up, 12 lbs.- The Steer was a cross of the Devon and Durham stocks,-a beautiful red and white speckled, near 16 hands high, and of good length.
+Mr. J. W. killed a Steer last week at his Poun. cey plantation in Marlboro' District.
+The nett weight of his four quarters was 1,226 lbs.; Hide, 96 lbs.; Tallow, after it was dried up, 12 lbs .-The Steer was a cross of the Devon and Durham stocks,-a beautiful red and white speckled, near 16 hands high, and of good length.
 This Steer had only the usual plantation fare of the other stock, till the 1st Sept., when he was turned into the corn field, where he had corn, peas, pumpkins, grass and cane, at his will.
-He was put into the stall about the 1st Dec., and fed what he could eat of corn peas, and fodder, till killed.
+He was put into the stall about the 1st Dec., and fed what he could cat of corn peas, and fodder, till killed.

-Contents of the Farmers' Register for January, 1843:
+Contents of the Farmers' Register for January,

-Original Communications.
+1843: Original Communications.
 Editorial address to the public; Inquiries into vegetation; Lime; Apples for live stock; Rust in wheat; On the value of Lime; Experiments laid before the Prince George Agricultural Society; Report to the Board of Agriculture, on Norfolk county; Agricultural Societies.
-Society of Prince George county; Experiments with bone dust: Improvement of Indian corn; On planting fruit and other trees; Report to the Board of Agriculture, on Rockbridge county; Rearing of chickens; European agricultural tour and survey; The farmers' remedy for hard times; Indian corn; Agricultural survey of South Carolina; To the pub.
+Society of Prince George county; Experiments with bone dust Improvement of Indian corn; On planting fruit and other trees; Report to the Board of Agriculture, on Rockbridge county; Rearing of chickens; European agricultural tour and survey; The farmers' remedy for hard times; Indian corn; Agricultural survey of South Carolina; To the pubvorm; Keeping cows up in summer, &c.; Liquid nanure; Turnip fly; Mr. Randolph's address: Seeding on greensward furrows; Diseases in peach trees; Ornamental farming; Extracts from the address of Rev. Henry Colman; Rebellious hens; Keeping cattle warm in winter; Culture of Indian corn; How to make good coffee; Subsoil ploughing; The rock-salt and salines of the Holston; Preserving the bacon from the insect for summer use; Scientific agriculture; Corn; Bel-Seeding grass.